 About the Program

-To increase the depth and quality of potential U.S. Olympic triathletes, in 2009 USAT turned its attention to the collegiate ranks with the launch of the Collegiate Recruitment Program.
-Of the U.S. Olympians all but one have come from a Division I swimming or running background.
-Until this program was started, all of those Olympians found the sport of triathlon.
-No one was actively recruiting, encouraging, or mentoring them to make the transition post-grad to triathlon.
+In an attempt to increase the number and quality of US athletes in search of Olympic glory USA Triathlon turned its attention to the collegiate ranks with the launch of the Collegiate Recruitment Program in 2009.
+Of the U.S. Olympic triathletes all but one has come from a Division I swimming or running background.
+Until this program was started, all of those Olympians found the sport of triathlon through their own endeavors and desires.
+There was no active recruiting, encouragement, or mentoring to inform, support and inspire their transition post-grad into the sport of Olympic triathlon.

-The program's goal is to expose collegiate swimmers and runners, who have both a background in the other sport and are finished with their eligibility, to the possibility of making a career out of triathlon.
-Through mentoring them on the steps and skills needed to becoming an elite triathlete, the program’s goal is to identify talent from the NCAA ranks and fast track their growth in triathlon.
+This program exposes collegiate swimmers and runners who have a background in the other sport to the possibility of making an Olympic Team in triathlon.
+Through mentoring them through the process and skills needed to become an elite triathlete, the program goal is to identify talent from the NCAA ranks, streamline and professionalize their growth in triathlon, and put athletes on the podium at the Olympics.

 US Anti-Doping Agency